panzerdp/voca/markdown/DEVELOPMENT.md

 npm install
 ```

 1) Build the bundle into `dist/` folder.
 `dist/voca.js` is an [UMD](https://github.com/umdjs/umd) build compatible with CommonJS, RequireJS and Browser globals.
-`dist/voca.min.js` is the minified production-ready version.
+`dist/voca.min.js` is the minified UMD, production-ready.

 ```bash
 npm run build